top of page

 In my post for the House Arryn Expansion, I talked about how the geographical features of the Vale are what really inspired me to create the army in the first place.
 Instead of coming up with various 'What If?' ideas to shoehorn these locations into narrative scenarios, I decided to make a single document that would feature 6 of the most famous locations of the Vale and let any army try their mettle against the various mountains and castles that guard the path to the Eyrie.

 While I aim for game balance when creating narrative scenarios, it's also important to stay true to the lore.
 The Red Wedding custom scenario is more difficult for the Stark player than the Bolton player, which is the central tenet of the event and the only way to accurately depict it.
 For these 6 scenarios, there is certainly an advantage for the Arryn player because that's the way the Vale was imagined by GRRM.
 These advantages are represented via castle walls, plateaus closer to the Arryn deployment zone, and certain units being given a small boost in certain locations.
-If attacking the Vale is proving too difficult, you can mix it up by adding 5-10 extra army points to the attacking force or trying a different army (a Mother of Dragons list would likely do very well against the defensive Arryn units and the terrain wouldn't hinder them too much).

 bottom of page